 Larkin and Harrison (2005) and Wang and Hendon (2007) showed that Australian rainfall is particularly sensitive to ENSO-like behaviour in the central Pacific.
-A pattern
+A pattern of central equatorial Pacific SST variations has recently been identified by Ashok et al. (2007) and defined as an "ENSO Modoki" ("Modoki" is a Japanese word meaning "a similar but different thing").
+An El Niño Modoki is characterised by warm central Pacific waters flanked by anomalously cool SSTs to the west and east, separating the Walker Circulation into two distinct circulations.
+Conversely, a La Niña Modoki is characterised as having cool central Pacific waters that are flanked by warmer than normal SSTs.

-- of central equatorial Pacific sea surface temperature variations has recently been identified by Ashok et al. (2007) and defined as an "ENSO Modoki" ("Modoki" is a Japanese word meaning "a similar but different thing").
-An El Niño (La Niña) Modoki is characterised by warm (cool) central Pacific waters flanked by anomalously cool (warm) SSTs to the west and east, separating the Walker Circulation into two distinct circulations. - 25 The location, seasonality and magnitude of the regional Australian climate response induced by an ENSO Modoki event can be stronger than for a traditional ENSO event (Ashok et al., 2009; Cai and Cowan, 2009; Taschetto and England, 2009; Taschetto et al., 2009).
-Cai and Cowan (2009) associated La Niña Modoki events to elevated autumn rainfall in the MDB.
-However, there have been conflicting conclusions in the literature as to the impacts of El Niño Modoki on the Australian climate.
-Taschetto and England (2009) reported strong associations between El Niño Modoki events and reduced rainfall over parts of Australia during autumn, but Cai and Cowan (2009) detected no significant correlations during such events.
+The location, seasonality and magnitude of the regional Australian climate response induced by an ENSO Modoki event can be stronger than for a traditional ENSO event (Ashok et al., 2009; Cai and Cowan, 2009; Taschetto and England, 2009; Taschetto et al., 2009) and Cai and Cowan (2009) also associated La Niña Modoki events with elevated autumn rainfall in the MDB (i.e., a season not typically influenced by traditional ENSO events).
+However, the work on ENSO Modoki is in its infancy and there have been conflicting conclusions in the literature as to the impacts of El Niño Modoki on the Australian climate.
+For example, Taschetto and England (2009) reported strong associations between El Niño Modoki events and reduced rainfall over parts of Australia during autumn, but Cai and Cowan (2009) detected no significant correlations during such events.
 Lee and McPhaden (2010) also recently identified a significant increase in the intensity of central Pacific El Niño events since 1982.
 Given the potential links to the MDB climate, the role of Central Pacific ENSO events must be investigated further.